 Please sign exactly as name appears below.
-When share held by joint tenants, both should sign.
-When signing attorney, executor, administrator, trustee, or guardi please give full title as such.
-If a corporation, partnership, or other business entity, please sign in name of the entity by an authorized person. as an
+When shares are held by joint tenants, both should sign.
+When signing as attorney, executor, administrator, trustee, or guardian please give full title as such.
+If a corporation, partnership, or other business entity, please sign in the name of the entity by an authorized person.

-Signature

-Dated: , 2002 -
+Dated: , 2002